ethersphere/storage-incentives/docs/SPAM_GRIEFING.md

 proof validation before subjective penalties, oracle update, and payout
 ```

+Supporting eligibility rules (depth floor, proximity, declared depth) raise sybil cost but do not cap N on their own.

 This package bounds gas and safely persists non-reveal penalties.
 It deliberately does not claim that fabricated reveals are solved: if false reveals must be prevented from suppressing every payout, reveal-time validity proof or a separately audited bounded fallback protocol is required.

 ---

 ## Penalty gaps in the current contract

 Penalties are the main reason a capped sybil farm cannot attack every round cheaply.
-Today there are five gaps that break that story.
+Today there are four gaps that break that story.

-### Gap 1: penalties live inside the same tx as proofs
+### Gap 1: penalties live inside the same tx as proofs (bug)

 `claim()` calls `winnerSelection()` first, then verifies proofs: